chtenb/chtenb.github.io/blog/tpsv.md

 TPSV
 ====

-TPSV stands for Tab-Pipe-Separated-Values and is a human readable replacement for CSV and TSV.
+TPSV stands for Tab-Pipe-Separated-Values.
+It is a human-readable alternative to CSV and TSV.
 Like both of these formats, TPSV is able to describe tabular data where each cell contains a string value.
-The main design requirement for TPSV is that it should be easy to parse and easy to use for everyone with a text editor, no plugins needed.
+The primary design goal of TPSV is ease of parsing and ease of use such that anyone with a text editor can work with it, no plugins required.

 ## Syntax

 The basic syntax is simple.

-1. A cell starts with a `|` and ends with one or more tabs.
+1. A cell starts with `|` and ends with one or more tabs.
 2. A line that starts with a cell is a row.
 Any other lines are ignored.
 3. The first row defines the number of columns.